This specialisation combines foreign language with social sciences to understand international relations and political systems.

 The following courses are required throughout your degree:

-- At least two language courses from your chosen language
+- Two language courses from your chosen language

-- At least 30 points of language courses from your chosen language
+- 30 points of language courses from your chosen language

-- At least four courses chosen from the optional course list, with no more than two courses in the same subject
+- Four courses chosen from these options, with no more than two courses in the same subject

 Find out more about what you can do with a degree from UC.